-First Plats shall be considered bysubmitted to the Board of Commissioners for consideration at a meeting held not later than thirty (30) days after the Planning Board has acted or its time to act has expired.
-The Board of Commissioners shall review the First Plat and indicate its approval, disapproval or approval subject to modifications within five four (54) regular meetings of the official submission date to the Board of Commissioners.
-Failure of the Board of Commissioners to act on the First Plat within five four (54) regular meetings will be deemed approval of the plat as submitted.
+First Plats shall be submitted to the Board of Commissioners for consideration not later than thirty (30) daysat the next available regular meeting after the Planning Board has acted or its time to act has expired.
+The Board of Commissioners shall review the First Plat and indicate its approval, disapproval or approval subject to modifications within four (4) regular meetingssixty (60) days of the official submission date to the Board of Commissioners.
+Failure of the Board of Commissioners to act on the First Plat within four (4) regular meetingssixty (60) days will be deemed approval of the plat as submitted.
 If the Planning Board or the Board of Commissioners disapproves or approves subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting.

-The approval of the First Plat by the Planning Board and the Board of Commissioners serves as permission to begin acquiring permits according to the plans and as a basis for preparation of the construction plan.
+The approval of the First Plat by the Board of Commissioners serves as permission to begin acquiring permits according to the plans and as a basis for preparation of the construction plan.